jthing/jthing/README.md

 This is a grabbag of repositories for what ever I am working on.
 ## personaliae
 My name is John Thingstad.
 I am a programmer by trade, but also do electrical engeniering and mathematics.
-I mostly program in Python, C, C++, C#, Rust, raky(perl6)PHP, Go, JavaScript, Haskell, common-lisp, Wolfram.
+I mostly program in Python, C, C++, C#, Rust, Raku(perl6), PHP, Go, JavaScript, Haskell, common-lisp, Wolfram.
 A fan of hetogenous programming I choose a language depending on how suitable it is for the job I want to do.

 ## This cite